Darryl Strawberry: Early life and education

 Strawberry was born to Henry and Ruby Strawberry in Los Angeles, California.
 He played high school baseball for the Crenshaw High School Cougars along with Chris Brown.
-As an 18-year-old out of Los Angeles' Crenshaw High School, Strawberry signed a letter of intent with Oklahoma State, to play baseball for Gary Ward.
+As an 18-year-old from Los Angeles' Crenshaw High School, Strawberry signed a letter of intent with Oklahoma State, to play baseball for Gary Ward.
 However, a couple of months later, Strawberry was the first overall pick in the amateur draft, and he signed with the Mets in July 1980.
 Darryl's older brother Michael Strawberry was also a star athlete who went on to play professional baseball.

 Professional baseball career

 Early career

 The New York Mets selected Strawberry with the first overall selection in the 1980 Major League Baseball draft.
 Darryl's older brother, Michael Strawberry, was also selected in that draft, going to the Dodgers in the 31st round.

 Employing a distinctive batting stance with a high leg kick, Strawberry rose through the Mets system and reached the major league level in 1983, posting 26 home runs, 7 triples, and 74 runs batted in, while hitting for a .257 average.
 He was named the National League's Rookie of The Year.
 In 1984, he made it to the All-Star game for the first of 8 consecutive appearances (the first 5 as a starter), and he once again hit 26 home runs, this time driving in 97 runs.